This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 The LGBTI Equality Act declares that any unilateral decision of companies that implies (direct or indirect) discrimination against a person of the LGBTI community on the grounds of sexual orientation and identity, gender expression, or sexual characteristics, will be null and void.
 To date, among other grounds of discrimination, employment regulations only prescribed the prohibition of discrimination based on sexual orientation in relation to LGBTI discrimination.

-In addition, companies with at least 50 employees will need to review and adapt their equality plans to include a set of measures and resources to achieve real and effective equality for LGTBI employees, which must comprise a protocol against harassment or violence against these employees.
+In addition, companies with more than 50 employees will need to review and adapt their equality plans to include a set of measures and resources to achieve real and effective equality for LGTBI employees, which must comprise a protocol against harassment or violence against these employees.

 The Reproductive and Sexual Health Act